w-o-o/HttpPubSub/pubsub.md

 ~~~
 Figure: Server initiates the ExStream to client, after an RStream is open.

-Beyond that, clients can multiplex RStreams, ExStreams and regular HTTP/2
+Beyond that, a client can multiplex RStreams, ExStreams and regular HTTP/2
-streams into one HTTP/2 connection.
-This enables clients to access different
+streams into one single HTTP/2 connection.
+This enables clients to access
-services without initiating new TCP connections.
-This avoids the latency cost of
+different services without initiating new transport layer connections.
+This
-setting up new connections.
-This is more desirable for mobile devices because
+saves the latency of setting up new connections.
+This is more desirable for
-they usually have longer RTT and battery constraints.
-Multiplexing these
+mobile devices because they usually have longer latency network connectivity
+and tighten battery constraints.
+Multiplexing these services also allows them
-services also allows them to share a single TCP connection congestion control
+to share a single transport connection congestion control context.
+It could
-context.
+open new optimization opportunities, like prioritizing interactive streams
+over static content fetching streams.

-As shown in the following diagram, the client can exchange data with PubSub, RPC
+As shown in the following diagram, the client can exchange data with PubSub,
-and CDN three different services with one TCP connection.
+RPC and CDN three different services within one HTTP/2 connection.

 {#fig-multiplex}
 ~~~